keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 * Database queries are surrounded by code that handles exceptions and recovers from errors.
 Some languages encourage a hands-off approach to exception handling, leaving a minefield of potential errors.
 * Rows returned by database queries will have an unknown length, sort, and cardinality, which imposes special handling when you want just one row returned.
 * API calls to external systems require async IO in order for programs to be performant.
 Async IO "infects" entire codebases requiring its capability.
 * External API calls can fail for any reason.
-Different types of failures may dictate aborting the associated operation or retrying it.
+Different types of failures may indicate aborting the associated operation or retrying it.
 As in database queries, exception handling may not be encouraged and leave open the possibility of unexpected errors at runtime.
 * External input and API responses are validated and transformed into domain objects.
 Sometimes the responses returned are in an unexpected format, requiring meticulous validation logic and recovery from malformed responses.
 * Logging libraries are used to report errors and might require file system or network access.
 Logging may necessitate async IO itself so that the program remains performant.
 * Metrics libraries may be used and require network access, possibly also async IO.